conallwang/MeGA/README.md

 - [x] Release the project page
 - [x] Add more results to the project page
 - [x] Release the codes
-- [ ] Release the data and Subject 306's pretrained model.
+- [x] Release the data and Subject 306's pretrained model.
-- [ ] Release more pretrained models (Subject 218 and 304)
+- [ ] Release more data & pretrained models (Subject 218 and 304), if we find more free cloud storage ~
 - [ ] Improve the performance and try to support more editing applications

 ## Abstract